Ubiquitous non-Majorana Zero-Bias Conductance Peaks in Nanowire Devices

 We explore the magnetic field evolution of tunneling conductance in Figs. \ref{fig1}(b)-(d).
 At zero field, this device exhibits a soft but otherwise featureless superconducting gap characterized by smooth evolution of suppressed conductance within the gap as a function of bias.
 Such soft gap presents a decoherence pathway for futuristic topological qubits but it does not prevent us from studying the subgap spectroscopy here.
 In Fig.\ref{fig1}(b), the evolution within the magnetic field range $0-300$~mT looks like a closing of the induced gap: the suppressed conductance window around zero bias shrinks and two branches of high conductance move from the apparent induced gap edges ($V = \pm 250 \mu V$) toward lower bias reaching zero bias at around 300~mT.
-Beyond $B=300$~mT, an apparent zero bias resonance is observed over a significant range of magnetic field, up to at least $B = 1$~T. This range, expressed in Zeeman energy, greatly exceeds the bias width of that resonance---thus we identify it as `pinned' to zero energy.
+Beyond $B=300$~mT, an apparent zero bias resonance is observed over a significant range of magnetic field, up to at least $B = 1$~T. This range, expressed in Zeeman energy using a lower bound on InSb g-factor of 30, greatly exceeds the bias width of that resonance---thus we identify it as `pinned' to zero energy (line traces in Fig. S1 of the Supplemental Materials).

 Fig. \ref{fig1}(c) shows that with a minor variation in $BG1$ a single zero-bias resonance can be transformed into a pair of low-bias resonances oscillating around zero bias as magnetic field is increased to $1$~T (up to $2$~T in Supplemental Material).
 Such oscillations are consistent with MBS in a short nanowire \cite{StanescuPRB2013}, and in fact data in Fig. \ref{fig1} (b) can also be interpreted as similar oscillations of smaller amplitude, less than the resonance width.
 Fig. \ref{fig1}(d), however, conveys a different picture.
 After another change in $BG1$ that should not alter the bulk density in any significant way, we can resolve that the apparent oscillations are actually superimposed of two unrelated pairs of resonances moving to zero bias at different magnetic fields, $0.4$~T and $0.7$~T. This demonstrates that the visibility of different branches can be strongly affected by minor changes in gate voltages, and some of the branches may become invisible in color maps, creating the appearance of a sole zero bias resonance or a pair of oscillating resonances, both being important signatures of MBS.